-Please find below our most recent Ofsted report, relevant information from the Department for Education Performance Tables and our most recent SIAS report.
+Please find below our most recent Ofsted report, relevant information from the Department for Education Performance Tables and our most recent SIAMS report.

 We are delighted to inform you that our recent OFSTED inspection, which took place on the 8th and 9th of October 2024, has resulted in St Bartholomew's C of E School achieving a 'good' grade in all five areas.

-Inspectors worked productively with us and we can confirm that views from the school’s leadership, the Local Authority and the Inspectors aligned.
-This is a fantastic outcome and we are extremely pleased, as it reflects the hard work and dedication of our entire school community.
+Inspectors worked productively with us, and we can confirm that the views of the school’s leadership, the Local Authority and the Inspectors were aligned.
+This is a fantastic outcome, and we are extremely pleased, as it reflects the hard work and dedication of our entire school community.

 As you are aware, our last inspection took place in 2012.
 Since then, the inspection framework has changed.
 The new framework has increased expectations and is less focused on data as it brings the curriculum back to the centre of the inspection.
 Our results continue to be strong and remain in line or above national averages.
 Over the past 12 years, the leadership and staffing of our school has changed, our curriculum has continued to adapt with the latest curriculum research and teaching methods.
 St Bartholomew’s continues to be a great school that strives for success.